-This shows how long (in seconds) users spend in your form before they abandon or complete it.
+This shows how long (in seconds) visitors spend in your form before they abandon or complete it.

-This graph compares how many times, on average, users return to fields during abandoned and completed sessions.
+This graph compares how many times, on average, visitors return to fields during abandoned and completed sessions.

-To help explain this metric, let’s consider a user who did the following in your form:
+To help explain this metric, let’s consider a visitor who did the following in your form:

-This user would have 2 field returns in their session (to Name and Phone) and would be counted in the Abandoned segment.
+This visitor would have 2 field returns in their session (to Name and Phone) and would be counted in the Abandoned segment.

-You can view which fields users returned to most often in the Field Aggregate View.
-This gives you a sense of how many different inputs users are returning to throughout the course of their session.
+You can view which fields visitors returned to most often in the Field Aggregate View.
+This gives you a sense of how many different inputs visitors are returning to throughout the course of their session.

-Custom events can take many forms and include events such as an error message being displayed to a user or the point at which a chat widget appears on the screen.
+Custom events can take many forms and include events such as an error message being displayed to a visitor or the point at which a chat widget appears on the screen.

 This data will help you identify the occurrence of different events and allow you to examine whether those events happen for everyone, or more often for completed or abandoned sessions.